v-community/v_by_example/examples/keywords.md

 | type  | pub    | fn       | in      | interface |
 | match | module | mut      | none    | or        |

-Like other languages, they cannot be used as a variable.
+Like other languages, they cannot be used as variables.